pyg-team/pytorch-frame/benchmark/README.md

 #### `scale: medium`

-Experimental setting: 20 Optuna search trials for XGBoost and CatBoost.
+Experimental setting: 20 Optuna search trials for XGBoost, CatBoost and LightGBM.
 5 Optuna search trials and 25 epochs training for deep learning models.

 \*Too slow: Taking more than a day for a single trial.